The STEM of Sustainable Futures

 The skills learned through STEM education continue to influence jobs across the global economy, including green jobs that are in high demand across well-paid career fields.
 According to the U.S. Bureau of Labor Statistics, green jobs are looking like the place to be, with an outlook of 105% job growth between 2012 and 2026.

 At Trane Technologies, our purpose is to boldly challenge what’s possible for a sustainable world.
 Partnering with organizations like Project Scientist instills us with hope and optimism for a sustainable future.
-We never tire of seeing the look of wonder and awe on young girls’ faces as they watch a demonstration of water filtration systems or learn how solar ovens making cooking possible in energy-impoverished parts of the world.
+We never tire of seeing the look of wonder and awe on young girls’ faces as they watch a demonstration of water filtration systems or learn how solar ovens are making cooking possible in energy-impoverished parts of the world.
 Perhaps as exciting is the energy and feeling of purpose these interactions have on our own Trane Technologies family.

 We exist to create scientists that will solve our world’s most pressing issues.